Faith Kipyegon

-Faith Chepngetich Kipyegon (born 10 January 1994) is a Kenyan middle and long distance runner.
+Faith Chepngetich Kipyegon (born 10 January 1994) is a Kenyan middle and long-distance runner.
 Kipyegon is the world record holder for the 1500 metres and the mile, and she is the former world record holder for the 5000 metres.
 Kipyegon is the only three-time Olympic champion in the 1500 metres, having won a gold medal each at the 2016 Rio de Janeiro, 2020 Tokyo, and the 2024 Paris Olympics.
-She also won a gold medal in the 1500 meters at the 2017, 2022, 2023 and 2025 World Championships and in the 5000 metres at the 2023 World Championships.
+She also won a gold medal in the 1500 metres at the 2017, 2022, 2023 and 2025 World Championships and in the 5000 metres at the 2023 World Championships.

 At the 2024 Paris Olympics, Kipyegon became the first athlete ever to win three consecutive gold medals in the 1500 m women's race, where she also set a new Olympic record.
 In addition to the 1500 m, she had previously earned a silver medal in the women's 5000 m, after successfully appealing a disqualification.

 As a junior, Kipyegon won gold medals at the 2011 and 2013 World Cross Country Championships and in the 1500 m at the 2011 World Youth Championships and the 2012 World Junior Championships.
 Kipyegon is one of only eleven athletes (Note: Along with Valerie Adams, Usain Bolt, Veronica Campbell-Brown, Armand Duplantis, Jacques Freitag, Yelena Isinbayeva, Kirani James, Jana Pittman, Dani Samuels, and David Storl) to win world championship titles at the youth, junior, and senior levels of an athletic event.

 Kipyegon was cited as one of the Top 100 most influential Africans by New African magazine in 2017.
-On 21 November 2024, the University of Eldoret, at its 13th graduation ceremony, conferred its first honorary degree, an Honorary Doctorate of Education, on Kipyegon in recognition of her accomplishments as a world and Olympic champion and for her "humility and grace."
+On 21 November 2024, the University of Eldoret conferred its first honorary degree on Kipyegon in recognition of her accomplishments and for her "humility and grace."

-She is nicknamed the "smiling destroyer".

 Early life and background

 Kipyegon was the eighth of nine children growing up on a farm in a village near Keringet, Nakuru County in the Kenyan Rift Valley.
 She comes from the Kalenjin tribe.
 Her elder sister and former training partner Beatrice Mutai is a 10 km and half marathon specialist.
 Her father Samuel Kipyegon Koech was a 400 m and 800 m runner in his youth, while her mother Linah Koech also had contact with athletics.
 Faith was a football player until she was introduced to athletics at school aged 14.
-She lined up for a one-kilometer run in P.E. class and won that race by 20 metres.
+She lined up for a one-kilometre run in P.E. class and won that race by 20 metres.
 She attended Winners Girls High School in Keringet.